jhjguxin/code-style-guide/ruby-style-guide.en.md

 * Use `Set` instead of `Array` when dealing with unique elements. `Set` implements a collection of unordered values with no duplicates.
 This is a hybrid of `Array`'s intuitive inter-operation facilities and `Hash`'s fast lookup.
-* Use symbols instead of strings as hash keys.
+* Prefer symbols instead of strings as hash keys.

     ```Ruby
     # bad